 - 1. After creating a new project, the screen appears empty.
 Select File | Add Master GPB File(s). - 2.
 Select one of the moving stations as the base station and click OK.
 The program will load the GPB file and then a dialogue box will appear asking for the appropriate master station coordinates - 3.
 Click on the Datum Options button to select the processing datum. - 4.
 Select the desired datum from the list in the Processing Datum box.
 Be sure that the radio button labeled Use processing datum by setting processing datum to local datum is selected.
-See Section 8.10, on Page 239 for more information on datums.
 If the datum has changed, GrafMov will warn you.